n-szulc/fingeRNAt/README.md

   3. atoms creating cation-anion interaction with their distance (note that nucleic acid's atoms are anions)
   4. atoms creating Pi-cation interaction with their distance and angle
   5. atoms creating Pi-anion interaction with their distance and angle (note that ligand's atoms are anions)
+	6. atoms creating anion-Pi interaction with their distance and angle (note that nucleic acid's atoms are anions)
-  6. atoms creating Pi-stacking interaction type Sandwich/Displaced with their distance, offset and angle
+  7. atoms creating Pi-stacking interaction type Sandwich/Displaced with their distance, offset and angle
-  7. atoms creating Pi-stacking interaction type T-shaped with their distance, offset and angle
+  8. atoms creating Pi-stacking interaction type T-shaped with their distance, offset and angle
-	8. atoms creating ion-mediated interaction with their distances (nucleic acid - ion & ion - ligand)
+	9. atoms creating ion-mediated interaction with their distances (nucleic acid - ion & ion - ligand)
-	9. atoms creating water-mediated interaction with their distances (nucleic acid - water & water - ligand)
+	10. atoms creating water-mediated interaction with their distances (nucleic acid - water & water - ligand)
-	10. atoms creating lipophilic interaction with their distance
+	11. atoms creating lipophilic interaction with their distance

 - `SIMPLE`